Poetry, Nature, and Science

 Do I astonish more than they?

 Nature, true nature, and the true idea of nature, long absent, must, above all, become fully restored, enlarged, and must furnish the pervading atmosphere to poems.
+Out of this principle came “Leaves of Grass.”
+It, I, must be, are, more indebted to nature than we know.

-I have attempted to construct a poem on the open principles of nature.
+I have attempted to construct a poem on the open principles of nature,

 Not the best laid out garden or parterre has been my model, but nature has been—